 As pranayama is very powerful, it is important not to rush your practice.
 Take your time and develop your practice gradually.
 Listen to your body and its needs – it’s your best teacher and it will always tell you if something is wrong.

 What often happens to many of us in our everyday life is that our breathing becomes irregular.
-Yoga points towards the fact that the reason for imbalance in our lives is often due to poor breathing.
+Yoga points towards the fact that the reason for the imbalance in our lives is often due to poor breathing.

 If we observe carefully, we find two types of irregular breathing.
 There is the slow and shallow breathing which can be found when we are low in energy or depressed and which causes us to take in much less.
-The other kind is rapid breathing, when we are angry or in a fit of rage we breath very rapidly and in short gasps.
+The other kind is rapid breathing, when we are angry or in a fit of rage we breathe very rapidly and in short gasps.